skellis46/finger-pointing-moon/case-for-support.md

 #### The intrinsic-extrinsic debate

-This project of creating epistemic justifications for practice-research has been characterised by a continuum bookended by two conflicting positions:[^40k] 1) artistic artefacts require a written statement that synthesises the epistemic status (findings) of the research;[e.g. @noauthor_ref2021_2019; @nelson_practice_2013] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012] **note that these ends of continuum aline quite nicely with knowledge being located with the researcher or with the object**
+This project of creating epistemic justifications for practice-research has been characterised by a continuum bookended by two conflicting positions:[^40k] 1) artistic artefacts require a written statement that synthesises the epistemic status (findings) of the research;[e.g. @noauthor_ref2021_2019; @nelson_practice_2013] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012] **note that these ends of continuum align quite nicely with knowledge being located with the researcher or with the object**

 [^40k]: For example, there is a curious contradiction in the UK that a practice-research PhD normally requires approximately 40k words of contextual writing, while a submission to the REF only requires a 300 word summary statement.

 Both positions have inherent problems.
 The extrinsic position -- that knowledge in practice-research is only revealed or clarified through written contextualisation[@bolt_magic_2007; @smith_practice-led_2009; @candy_role_2010] -- limits the role and importance of the artefact,[@magee_introduction._2012; @borgdorff_debate_2006; @candlin_proper_2000] and sets no margins on the epistemic claims that artistic-scholars make on behalf of their practices.
 Such claims are rarely "made available for sustained and verifiable peer review".[@haseman_tightrope_2007 n.p.; see also @candy_role_2010] The intrinsic position -- that knowledge is intrinsic to or "embodied in"[@borgdorff_foreword_2017 p.vi] artistic-research artefacts[@ellis_that_2018; @borgdorff_conflict_2012] -- positions ambiguity and uncertainty as epistemic values that usefully produce "less identifiable knowledge products."[@butt_performance_2014 p.114].
 Such products act as points of epistemic resistance: they "resist academic conventions of accountability"[@borgdorff_foreword_2017 p.ix] or "ways of knowing that are not able to shape -- or be shaped by -- the various tools and systems of the knowledge economy."[@ellis_that_2018 p.490]

-The tension between intrinsic and extrinsic _claims to knowledge_ in practice-research looms over all practical and theoretical work in the field.[e.g. @borgdorff_foreword_2017 p.ix] It is a conflict founded on: i) the extent to which scholars _believe_ that language is needed to describe and justify claims to knowledge;[e.g. @berry_life_2001; @williams_mindfulness_2012] ii) differing perspectives on the limits of artistic practice outcomes to _hold_ and communicate understanding;[e.g. @stephen_scrivener_art_2002; @borgdorff_debate_2006] and iii) the contested relationship between artistic-scholarly outcomes and the pursuit of truth.[e.g. @noe_strange_2015; @ingold_search_2018]
+The tension between intrinsic and extrinsic _claims to knowledge_ in practice-research looms over all practical and theoretical work in the field.[e.g. @borgdorff_foreword_2017 p.ix] It is a conflict founded on: i) the extent to which scholars and regulatory bodies _believe_ that language is needed to describe and justify claims to knowledge;[e.g. @berry_life_2001; @williams_mindfulness_2012] ii) differing perspectives on the limits of artistic practice outcomes to _hold_ and communicate understanding;[e.g. @stephen_scrivener_art_2002; @borgdorff_debate_2006] and iii) the contested relationship between artistic-scholarly outcomes and the pursuit of truth.[e.g. @noe_strange_2015; @ingold_search_2018]

 In _Finger Pointing Moon_ the intrinsic-extrinsic conflict will likewise loom over the project's methods, analysis and outcomes.
 The conflict is not a question to be addressed, but more akin to the historical epistemic air that the project is compelled to breathe.

 #### Past efforts to describe an epistemology of practice-research

-- borgdorff (debate, 2006) -- good overview
->The epistemological issue of the distinctive character of art knowledge is also addressed by phenomenology, by hermeneutics and by the cognitive sciences.[@borgdorff_debate_2006 p.14]

-Mention (for each) how they might touch on the extrinsic-intrinsic continuum

->In sum, the knowledge embodied in art, which has been variously analysed as tacit, practical knowledge, as ‘knowing-how’ and as sensory knowledge, is cognitive, though nonconceptual; and it is rational, though nondiscursive.
-The distinctive nature of the knowledge content has been analysed in depth in phenomenology, hermeneutics and cognitive psychology.[@borgdorff_debate_2006 p.15]

 ##### Equivalence

--- see that thing produced p.486
+Knudsen has pushed for equivalence in practice-research epistemology.
+This means that "knowledge is knowledge"[@knudsen_research_2016 n.p.] even though it might be generated in distinct ways.
+Similarly, Pakes suggests that unless we can know an artist's claim to knowledge, artistic research can not have "equivalent status with other, more traditional forms of scholarly enquiry".[@pakes_knowing_2009 p.10] These pushes for equivalence are more about justifying the presence of practice-research in the Academy than they are about the epistemic nature of practice-research.

 ##### Know-how and technê

-- pakes, Ryle, Carr, Polanyi, (Aristotle),
-- rarely made it clear -- or maintained the clarity (often flip-flopping) -- of where the understanding is located: work of art, understanding of researcher.
+One solution to the epistemic problem in practice-research has been to invoke the concepts of practical knowledge (technê) and know-how.[^techne] This work has rarely made it clear -- or maintained the clarity -- as to where understanding or knowledge is _located:_ in the work of art or with the researcher.
+Regardless, It also fails to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
+Researc

 Borgdorff unequivocal in saying it's located in the art:

 >With what kind of knowledge and understanding does research in the arts concern itself?
 And how does that knowledge relate to more conventional forms of scholarly knowledge?
 The short answer to the first question is: knowledge embodied in art practices (objects, processes).
 The answer to the second question will provide a closer understanding of what ‘embodied knowledge’ may be.[@borgdorff_debate_2006 p.13]

+[^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
+See Borgdorff for an overview.[-@borgdorff_debate_2006]

 ##### Apprehension